KeoniPhoenix/SuperStates-Mod-EU4/Standards.md

-Important Standards when Modding SuperStates Mod for EU4
+Important Standards when Modding for SuperStates Mod for EU4

 ---Scope of Area---